Antarcticsiclepop/left4dead2-choreography-script/readme.md

 # Wolphin's Left 4 Dead 2 Choreography Script

-This script makes it easy to create your own dialogues between the survivors and orators for custom levels!
+This script makes it easy to create your own dialogues between the survivors and NPCs for custom levels!

-Subscribe to the workshop item to starting writing choreographic scripts for your custom levels: https://steamcommunity.com/workshop/filedetails/?id=2382842747
+Subscribe to the workshop item to starting writing dialogue scripts for your custom levels: https://steamcommunity.com/workshop/filedetails/?id=2382842747

 You'll need to add this addon as **Required DLC** for your dialogues to work on your custom levels!

-# Creating your choreographic script
+# Creating your dialogue script

 Create a new `.nut` file under the `scripts` folder, I recommend using a similiar name as your custom level and suffix it with *_choreo*.